You are here

 When you arrive for Mass you will need to wear a face mask and be checked in by a member of our staff.
-The check-in point are the accessible doors on the East side of The Basilica, between The Basilica and Cowley Center.
-After being checked in you will then be shown to a seat.
+The check-in point is the accessible doors on the East side of The Basilica—between The Basilica and Cowley Center.
+After being checked-in you will then be shown to a seat.
 We ask that you continue to wear your facemask, and remain in that seat until the Mass has ended.
 Communion will be distributed after the Mass has ended.

-The same protocols and registration that we currently use for those attending daily Mass will apply to those who want to attend the 11:30 Mass.
-To help explain these protocols we have prepared a brief video which is available on our website.
+To help explain these protocols we have prepared a brief video which will be available on our website.

-As I’ve mentioned previously, I realize that to some these protocols may seem excessive, but in an abundance of caution and with a concern for the common good, as your pastor, I am convinced that at this time, this is the best way to proceed.
+I realize these protocols may seem excessive to some, but in an abundance of caution and with a concern for the common good, as your pastor, I am convinced that at this time, this is the best way to proceed.

 If you are over the age of 65 or if you have some health issues, or if you fall into a vulnerable category for some reason, I would hope that you would not register to attend Mass at this time.

-For those, who are not able to attend Mass, I want to reiterate that, going forward, we will continue to livestream daily Mass as well as our 9:30 Mass on Sunday and our various liturgies and services.
+For those, who are not able to attend Mass, I also want to reassure you that, going forward, we will continue to livestream our various liturgies and services.

 News and Resources